[(1) Where two or more persons act jointly as the monitor—

 (2) Where persons act jointly in respect of only some of the functions of the monitor, subsection (1) applies only in relation to those functions.

-(3) Where two or more persons act concurrently as the monitor a reference in this Act to
+(3) Where two or more persons

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.